 What Is Prestige Pricing?

-Prestige pricing is a pricing technique in which prices are intentionally set at a higher-than-average level.
+It is a pricing technique in which prices are intentionally set at a higher-than-average level.
 It is also understood as image pricing because prestige prices create brand perception, brand image, or brand value as a luxury brand.
 This acknowledges that consumers will view a product with a lofty price tag as being of higher quality.

 The company sets a high price for luxury products to cater to the expectations of the niche group of customers who value quality and associate it with their sense of self-worth.
 This is a common pricing strategy used by many companies.
-Though their production costs are similar to other brands in the market but prestige pricing works by targeting a high-end customer base that likes to pay a prestige price to showcase their affluence and class.
+Though their production costs are similar to other brands in the market prestige pricing works by targeting a high-end customer base that likes to pay a prestige price to showcase their affluence and class.

-Example of Prestige Pricing
+Prestige Pricing Examples

 Rolex is a company that uses a prestige pricing tactic.
 This means that they price their products at a higher price point according to their brand image.
 To further promote their brand, they even hire celebrity endorsers.
 Their target customers pay more for the Rolex logo and image than they would for the same product from another brand.

-Key Elements of a Prestige Pricing
+Key Elements of Prestige Pricing

 1) Establish Your Image